maestro-server/webdocs/docs/installing/index.rst

 Should you follow the steps below to run the Maestro on production.

-- Using external Database and RabbitMq
+- Using external Database and RabbitMq  - `More details about external DB <http://docs.maestroserver.io/en/latest/installing/external_db.html>`_.
-- Using a reliable store engine as AWS S3
+- Using a reliable store engine as AWS S3 - `More details about upload <http://docs.maestroserver.io/en/latest/installing/upload.html>`_.
-- Configurate a third-party SMTP system
+- Configurate a third-party SMTP system -  `More details about SMTP <http://docs.maestroserver.io/en/latest/installing/smtp.html>`_.
+- Spin up two or more instance of client, server, discovery, reports, analytics and data.
+[Expect websocket and scheduler]
+- Set a unique value for each ``SECRETJWT`` key - `More details about tokens <http://docs.maestroserver.io/en/latest/installing/tokens.html>`_.
+- Use a external loadbalance to handle ssl connections.

 --------

-Advanced configs
+Advanced setups
 ----------------

 .. toctree::